scheinerman/Permutations.jl/README.md

 ## Coxeter Decomposition

-Permutations can be expressed as a product of transpositions; this is known as a *Coxeter decomposition*.
+Every permutation can be expressed as a product of transpositions.
+In a *Coxeter decomposition* the permutation is the product of transpositions of the form `(j,j+1)`.
 Given a permutation `p`, we get this form with `CoxeterDecomposition(p)`:
 ```julia
 julia> p = Permutation([2,4,3,5,1,6,8,7])